The time in Brooklyn is now:

 1970's closed to set up the 1980's and 1990's with the richest vein special

 movies in history (cont).

-Post Star Wars brings on a stream of special movies, as CGI effects and great
+Post Star Wars era, which we still live in, brings on a stream of special movies, as CGI effects and great

 acting drive the media forward.
 A quick run down of movies from the 1980s